Skip to content

 File serving

-Clients call GET /packages/{id}/channels/stable (or any channel):
+Clients call GET /packages/{id}/channels/prod (or any channel):

 json